 Special thank you to Deborah Larsen from the Mount Clemens Public Library for providing this history.

-Join us in celebrating our Bicentennial!
+Join us in the kick-off to the Holiday Season!
 We have sponsorship opportunities available!